ankitmalik84/triple_first_shield/README.md

 - [📚 Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)
 - [📘 Flutter Online Documentation](https://docs.flutter.dev/)

-For more detailed information on Flutter development and usage of the `installed_apps` package, refer to the [online documentation](https://docs.flutter.dev/), which provides tutorials, samples, guidance on mobile development, and a full API reference.
+For more detailed information on Flutter development and usage of the `installed_apps.dart` , `app_info.dart`,` `material.dart` packages, refer to the [online documentation](https://docs.flutter.dev/), which provides tutorials, samples, guidance on mobile development, and a full API reference.

 ## Development Details

-During the development of Triple Shield, the Flutter package `installed_apps` was utilized.
+During the development of Triple First Sig Regt, the Flutter package `installed_apps` , `app_info.dart`,` `material.dart` packages was utilized.
 This package facilitated the functionality to scan installed applications on a device and identify those that are restricted within army cantonment areas.

 For further information on the `installed_apps` package, please refer to the [📦 documentation](https://pub.dev/packages/installed_apps).